Quantized Strings and Instantons in Holography: Worldsheet instantons in the Green-Schwarz formulation

 The monopole field can arise as a result of a non-trivial $B_2$ field in the ten-dimensional geometry or if the normal bundle is non-trivially fibered over the worldsheet. \footnote{Semi-classical string quantization around a classical solution in the presence of a $B$-field is reviewed in \cite{Callan:1989nz}.} We will encounter charged operators for the ABJM example studied in section \ref{sec:ABJM}.
 In that case we will have equally many fields with positive and negative charge such that charge conjugations is a symmetry of our theory.
 Reflection around the `time' circle $\varphi$ is similarly a symmetry and so, if we let ${\bf C}$ be the charge conjugation operator and ${\bf T}$ the $\varphi$-reflection operator, then we can define $\tilde {\cal D} = -\sigma_2 {\bf TC}{\cal D}\sigma_2$ and

-where $M_f^2 = m_1^2-m_2^2$ and $R$ is the world-sheet Ricci scalar.
-As we will see, the one-loop determinants only depend on the square masses $M_b^2$ and $M_f^2$ as well as the charges of the fields.
+where $M_f^2 = m_1^2-m_2^2$ and $R$ is the worldsheet Ricci scalar.
+As we will see, when the fields are uncharged with respect to the monopole, the one-loop determinants only depend on the square masses $M_b^2$ and $M_f^2$.
+In case the fields do interact with the monopole, the fermionic spectrum is determined by not only $M_f^2$ but also by the sum and difference of $m_1$ and $m_2$, as we review in more detail in Appendix \ref{App: Fermionic monopole harmonics}.
 An important consistency condition on our operators, which ensures the cancellation of the conformal anomaly, are the sum rules \cite{Drukker:2000ep,Forini:2015mca,Cagnazzo:2017sny}

 where the trace runs over all modes in the theory.

 Equipped with the eight bosonic and eight fermionic operators \eqref{operatordef}, the one-loop partition function of the non-interacting QFT living on the worldsheet can be written as